freechris/odm-ondocker/docs/README_cluster.md

-This tutorial shows you how to start an Operational Decision Manager docker cluster topology for development, using Docker Compose.
+This tutorial explains how to start an Operational Decision Manager docker cluster topology for development, using Docker Compose.
 It applies to Operational Decision Management Standard V8.9.0.1 and to earlier versions up to v8.8.x.

 ![Flow](images/ClusterFig01.png)

-Before you start, you must install [Docker and Docker Compose](https://docs.docker.com/compose/#installation-and-set-up).
+## Setting up your environment

-## Setup your environment
+Before you proceed, install [Docker and Docker Compose](https://docs.docker.com/compose/#installation-and-set-up).

-### ODM Installation.
+### Installing ODM
 To create Operational Decision Manager docker images, install one of the following components:
-* Decision Center (WebSphere Liberty Profile option)
+* Decision Center, with the WebSphere Liberty Profile option,
-* Decision Server Rules (WebSphere Liberty Profile option)
+* Decision Server Rules with the WebSphere Liberty Profile option.

-On the file system where you installed IBM ODM V8.8.x or V8.9.x with the WebSphere Liberty Profile option, find the required WAR files at the following locations:
+Go to the installation directory of ODM and locate the the required WAR files in the directories specified below:

 *installation_directory/executionserver/applicationservers/WLP855/res.war*